XuewenWangUGA/MhapCaller/README.md

    ## Visulization
    The macrohaplotypes call be visualized or edited in a text processor, Microsoft excels, and spread sheet.

-   The graphically view and compare the macrohaplotypes, please use our tool: USAT
+   The graphically view and compare the macrohaplotypes, please use our graphic tool: [USAT](https://github.com/XuewenWangUGA/USAT)

    ## Citation
    coming soon